jmarsico/YSU_rPi_cam/README.md

 5. A short press of the button will record a still image consisting of 10 overlaid images
 6. A long (over 1 second) press of the button will record a 10 image GIF.

+##More Information
+Check out the [workshop google doc][8] for more detailed usage and assembly information, links to .stl files for the case, and an overview of the workshop schedule.

+Special thanks to [Dana Sperry][9] for funding the development of the camera and hosting the workshop.

 [1]: http://www.raspberrypi.org/
 [2]: http://www.openframeworks.cc/
 [3]: http://www.openframeworks.cc/download/